-USBE will use outcomes from this analysis to identify highest priority needs that USBE is uniquely positioned to address, through focus groups and advisory councils.
+USBE used these outcomes from this analysis to identify highest priority needs that USBE is uniquely positioned to address, through focus groups and advisory councils.
+The following table demonstrates how each project is designed to address the disproportionate impact of COVID-19 on certain groups of students.